cocos/cocos-docs/source/en/publish/publish-web.md

 ## Construct and preview

 The construction of Web platform is very easy.
-You only need to **.zip** scripts and resources in the game project and resource library, and then drop them into the designated release path.
-If you need test, the ** test mode** is there for you.
+Construction process will **zip** scripts and resources in the game project and resource library, and then drop them into the designated release path.
+If you need test, the **Debug Mode** is there for you.
 The sourcemap is preserved with versions thus constructed.

-Click the **construct** button, then a progress bar will appear on the top of the panel.
+Click the **Build** button, then a progress bar will appear on the top of the panel.
 When the progress bar reaches 100%, the construction is finished.

-Next, you can click the **preview** button to open the constructed game version in the browser for preview and test.
+Next, you can click the **Play** button to open the constructed game version in the browser for preview and test.

 ![web desktop](publish-web/web_desktop.png)